Open to children in grades 1–8 from all communities on the North Shore.

 We believe that students of varying ages can learn from each other by leading and working together to create something beyond the individual.

-2018–19 season enrollment is STILL open for students who wish to begin in January 2019—complete our online registration form today!
+2019–20 season enrollment is open for students who wish to begin in September 2019—complete our online registration form today!

-This registration form is for all new and returning Choir members who wish to sing beginning in January 2019 (spring semester).
+This registration form is for all new and returning Choir members who wish to sing beginning in September 2019 (fall semester).
 No financial commitment is required at the time of registration—submission of the form simply saves a space for your child in the program.

 While auditions are not held, enrollment appointments are required of each new student and returning students entering the third grade, in order to help with choir placement.